AgoraIO-Community/RTC-Hackathon/README.md

 # RTC-Hackathon
 *English | [简体中文](README.zh.md)*

+*All the projects were submitted by the challenge contestants, for reference only.*

 # Challenge Introduction

 RTC (Real Time Communication) Hackathon is an online hackathon held by Agora for RTC developers, programming enthusiasts and geeks worldwide.